samplchallenges/SAMPL6/README.md

 - Version 1.2: Adds host-guest SAMPLing challenge explanation and inputs, describes these in README files; adds draft submission files for host-guest predictions in `host_guest/(hostname)AndGuests` directories; updates the discussion of the physical property challenge to reflect the current status.
 - Version 1.3: Add pKa prediction challenge instructions, input files, submission template files, update on the future plans of logD challenge.
 - Version 1.4: Update microstate lists of pKa challenge.
+- Version 1.5: Update microstate lists of pKa challenge.
+Clarification to pKa microstate definition: Resonance structures or geometric isomers with the same bound hydrogen pattern do not constitute different microstates.
+Add canonical SMILES column to microstate list files.
+Add suggested microstate pairs for physically meaningful microscopic pKas for type I submissions.

 ### Changes not yet in a release
 - Correct outdated CB8 sodium phosphate buffer concentration which appeared in an image (it was already correct in the text).